IBMDecisionOptimization/do-ws-pa/README.md

 * ml - optionnal configure connection to a deployed ML model to score

-You can refer to do-ws-js documentation for more information: https://github.com/IBMDecisionOptimization/do-ws-js/blob/master/README.md
+You can refer to [do-ws-js documentation](https://github.com/IBMDecisionOptimization/do-ws-js/blob/master/README.md) for more information on the configuration.

 #### PA configuration